 Do you ever dream of upgrading your small kitchen to a large one that would not only be designed to your taste, but would also feature a lot more cabinets, an excess of counter space and more than enough dedicated pantry shelves?
 Sounds out of reach and expensive, doesn’t it?
+The good news is, instead of a pricey kitchen renovation, all you need is to know how to maximize kitchen space.

-While a new kitchen would be a dream, the reality is maybe you don’t need such a big kitchen after all.
+While a new kitchen would be a dream, the reality is you don’t need such a big kitchen after all.
 If you are organized, a small kitchen can be very efficient and easy to work in!
-Whether you have a small kitchen or one that is overflowing with necessities or extras, you’ll want to make sure you’re using every square inch to make the most of your existing space!
+Whether you have a small kitchen or one that is overflowing with necessities or extras, you’ll want to make sure you’re using every square inch to make the most of your existing space.

 - Make your fridge more efficient by adding a lazy Susan for easier access, and add shelf risers to maximize vertical space.